Zwitters: particles between quantum and classical

 The concept of zwitters arises from the possibility to interpolate between the quantum and classical Hamiltonians $H_W$ and $H_L$.
-One of the possible interpolations considers a time evolution of $\psi_C$ with zwitter-Hamiltonian $H_\gamma$ \be H_\gamma=\cos^2\gamma H_W+\sin^2\gamma H_L. \ee The quantum particle obtains for $\gamma=0$, while the classical particle is described by the other limit $\gamma=\pi/2$.
+One of the many possible interpolations considers a time evolution of $\psi_C$ with zwitter-Hamiltonian $H_\gamma$ \be H_\gamma=\cos^2\gamma H_W+\sin^2\gamma H_L. \ee The quantum particle obtains for $\gamma=0$, while the classical particle is described by the other limit $\gamma=\pi/2$.
 Zwitters obtain for intermediate values of $\gamma$.
 The consistent definition of zwitters constitutes perhaps the most striking evidence that there is no conceptual jump between quantum and classical particles.
+We have no particular motivation for the specific interpolation \eqref{20} - zwitters can be defined in a much wider context by Hamiltonians that neither equal $H_L$ nor $H_W$.
+We stick to the specific form \eqref{20} only in order to discuss a concrete example.

+In a wider perspective, zwitters could be realized by an effective one-particle description of macroscopic bodies or collective states.
+For example, the dynamics of droplets of a liquid may be described in some approximation by the time evolution of a probability density in phase space that does not correspond to a classical point particle.
+Recent experiments \cite{Cov} point in this direction.
+Other interesting candidates are collective quantum states as a Bose-Einstein condensate.
+We will turn back to this issue at the end of this note.

 The description of a particle is consistent for arbitrary values of $\gamma$.
 It becomes therefore an experimental issue to quantify how well quantum mechanics is obeyed by putting limits on $\gamma$.
 For example, nonzero $\gamma$ will modify atomic spectra and the interference pattern in a double slit experiment.
 For single well isolated atoms we expect strong bounds on $\gamma$.
 The situation is less obvious if a large number of atoms is described by a single wave function for a ``collective particle'', as for the case of a Bose-Einstein condensate.
 In this case it is conceivable that nonzero $\gamma$ can be found for an effective description.
 We do not expect $\gamma$ to be a universal number.
-This parameter may rather depend on the given setting for which the notion of a particle is realized.
+This parameter may rather depend on the given setting for which the notion of an isolated particle is realized.
+Nevertheless, the best experimental bounds on $\gamma$ can also be interpreted as fundamental tests of quantum mechanics by limiting possible deviations in a quantitative way.